Quick Guide to Logistics Planning in 2024

-In addition, new legislations, protocols, and requirements begin to play a bigger role in making logistics more data-oriented and sustainable and driving many companies into improving their ESG (Environmental, Social, and Governance) scores in the eyes of the market, investors, and clients.
+In addition, new legislations, protocols, and requirements begin to play a bigger role in making logistics more data-oriented and sustainable and driving many companies to improve their ESG (Environmental, Social, and Governance) scores in the eyes of the market, investors, and clients.

-Logistics Planning Should Be Data-Driven – It’s No Longer an Option
+Logistics Planning Should Be Data-Driven – It Is No Longer an Option

 Whether your logistics operations are local, national, or global, the need for clarity between stakeholders will keep your business afloat.
 If your company has piles of data in various formats and systems, discovering actionable insights can become a challenge.
 Standardizing the way you record and describe data means you can share, exchange, combine and understand data more efficiently within your supply chain network.

-To guarantee a durable data-driven logistics planning strategy, it is essential that your information is accurate and relevant:
+To guarantee a durable data-driven logistics planning strategy, your information must be accurate and relevant:

 - Agree on objectives and data format standards: without these, you will be left with a very granular set of data that is difficult to comprehend or integrate with the wider network.
 On top of that, the lack of formats facilitates data discrepancies which lead to operational inefficiencies and failures.